 I’m seeking help regarding a translation of Wrecking Crew ‘98 for the SNES.

-I have some progress made regarding the text found in the tutorial section of the game (which is the most text-heavy portion of it).
+I have some progress made regarding most of the text found for the game in the first two pages of the following thread:

 Any help is welcomed and thanks in advance to all of those who are willing to help on this project!

 The GBA Fire Pro Wrestling Games

 Technical Help - GBA

 I’m looking for someone that’s really good on hacking GBA ROMs to help me on my restoration hacks for all three GBA Fire Pro Wrestling games.